CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab3.1.md

    ![A screenshot of dataflow to Publish](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.052.png)

-   You will be navigated back to the Data Factory Home page.
-It will take a few minutes for the data to refresh.
+   You will be navigated back to **FAIAD_<username>** workspace.
+It will take a few minutes for the dataflow to refresh.

    In the next lab, we will ingest data from the other data sources.